cbc-faruhn/daily-rate-calculator/README.md

 **This is the point where it becomes a bit fuzzy, because your income might vary from project to project.**
 A solution to this could be to take your yearly revenue * 1.5 or * 1.75.
 On the other hand, you could add a monthly "expense" to raise your monthly needed income.
 That raises your daily rate on the one hand, but also gives you freedom to save some money for future use.

-In that paragraph three variables are introduced and defined as following:
+In the above mentioned paragraph three variables are introduced and defined as following:

 ```
 let x = floor(yearly revenue)